0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 [Synergie Family](https://www.synergiefamily.com/) is a company based on Marseille.
 They are specialized in the development of socio-educational actions to the advantage of childhood, youth and family.
 With this in mind, they often need to contact activity leaders for organizing events.
-The use of a database naturally comes and a web application is needed for the company to manage this activity leader database.
+The use of a database naturally comes and a web application is needed for the company to manage it.
-Such a project was a good opportunity for Wilders students to practise their new skills in web development.
+Such a project was a good opportunity for students from Wild Code School to practise their new skills in web development.

 #### Work Context